- Purposes for collection

 We only collect personal information that is reasonably necessary for, or directly related to, one or more of our functions or activities under the legislation we administer.
-For further information, see The laws we administer.
+For further information, see the laws we administer.

-We collect personal information from individuals, or their authorised representatives.
+We collect personal information from individuals or their authorised representatives.

-- information provided to us in the course of our registration, licensing and other statutory functions
+- carrying out our registration, licensing and other statutory functions

 - we are required or authorised to collect the personal information from third parties by law

 - it would not be reasonable or practicable for the individual to know that we have collected their personal information (because, for example, it could jeopardise an investigation of a report of suspected misconduct).